 The Importance of a Varicose Vein Consultation

 Most people aren’t aware that varicose veins are a sign of an underlying venous disease.
 But that is ultimately the root cause of the varicose veins developing.
-So, it is imperative to seek a proper varicose vein consultation from a vein specialist, in order to determine the best course of varicose vein treatment.
+So, it is imperative to seek a proper varicose vein consultation from a vein doctor, in order to determine one of the best course of varicose vein treatment.
 Just getting the veins treated for aesthetic reasons, without addressing the underlying problem, will simply result in new varicose veins developing.
 A trained vein doctor will be able to identify the malfunctioning veins, and use the newest varicose vein treatments to shut them down and eliminate your varicose veins permanently.

 Newest Varicose Vein Treatments

 The latest varicose vein treatments are all minimally-invasive.
-Surgery used to be the standard, but now, outpatient procedures can be done in a vein specialist’s office.
+Surgery used to be the standard, but now, outpatient procedures can be done in a vein doctor’s office.
 These treatments usually take an hour or less, have very little pain associated with them, and have short and speedy recovery periods.
 All of the vein treatments seek to shut down the malfunctioning veins.
 Don’t worry – the veins responsible for varicose veins only account for a tiny fraction of blood flow in your legs, and you can do fine without them.
 In fact, they are commonly removed to use as graft material for coronary artery bypass surgery.
-Briefly, the most effective and affordable varicose vein treatments in use today at top vein clinics include:
+Briefly, the most effective and affordable varicose vein treatments in use today at one of the top vein clinics include:

 - VenaSeal, also known as “vein glue.”
 It’s a compound that is injected into the malfunctioning vein to close it up, resulting in elimination of varicose veins (and the underlying diseased vein).